 - Age 14 or older

 Alpine scrambling is a form of mountaineering that primarily involves off-trail travel.
 Off-trail travel can consist of steep rock, loose rock, loose talus, scree, low angle snow, stream crossings, and bushwhacking; sometimes all on the same trip.

 Since most Colorado summits are only accessible by scramble routes, the skills acquired in this course will provide the means to reach the summits of the Colorado 14ers as well as hundreds of other peaks.
 The Alpine Scrambling Course is also a great choice for those interested in climbing semi-technical or non-standard routes.

 While much of the enjoyment of scrambling is freedom from technical gear and complicated rock climbing techniques, unroped scrambling in exposed situations is potentially one of the more dangerous aspects of mountaineering.
 For this reason, education and training specific to scrambling is important for safe and confident climbing.

-The ASC student will practice elementary technical techniques in preparation for the more challenging scrambles.
+During the ASC Course, each student will practice elementary technical techniques in preparation for the more challenging scrambles.
 An initial review of ice axe self-arrest, basic map and compass, and the fit-and-usage of the seat harness and helmet will all provide for a more confident and safe climbing environment.

 Leaders of scrambling trips will carry a rope and some protection gear during the field days.
 The technical gear may be used for security on exposed sections, or to facilitate a safer retreat in case of difficulty.
 Sustained use of the technical gear is not taught in this course.
 ASC students need to be comfortable, or plan on getting comfortable, with exposure since that is a significant aspect of scrambling.